 In order to identify the transformation patterns that organizations normally face, we present you with an article written by Jim Sinur titled “Can You Order Transformations Over Easy?”

-It’s bit like taking a plunge in a lake without know the temperature of the water and racing at full speed before you sink.
-This is where a large scope with a high risk / reward situation is in play.
-The benefit of these kind of transformations is that they can deliver big results that take advantage of emerging opportunities or protect from emerging threats.
-They can take a long period of time before the benefits flow and take an incredible amount confidence and patience.
-This is what I call the “all in” approach to transformation that requires extreme nerves and not for the frail of heart.
+It’s a bit like taking a plunge in a lake without knowing the temperature of the water and racing at full speed before you sink.
+This is where a large scope with a high-risk / reward situation is in play.
+The benefit of these kinds of transformations is that they can deliver big results that take advantage of emerging opportunities or protect from emerging threats.
+It can take a long period of time before the benefits flow and take an incredible amount of confidence and patience.
+This is what I call the “all in” approach to transformation that requires extreme nerves and not for the frail of the heart.
 Instrumenting measures and progress by trusted managers is the key to success here with more than the normal amount of communication.
 Quite often, many external skill bases are imported temporarily to make this happen to overcome inertia.
-Having worked on a successful “super-sized” big bang effort, it took some super savvy executive leadership to pull it off even with a very talented skill base of near 1000 people over the duration of this 500 million dollar plus transformation.
+Having worked on a successful “super-sized” big bang effort, it took some super savvy executive leadership to pull it off even with a very talented skill base of nearly 1000 people over the duration of this 500 million dollar plus transformation.

 This approach is a slow emergence approach to get used to the water over time.
-This is where a large transformation is broken into “bite sized” pieces with benefit delivery points along the way to help fund the overall transformation.
+This is where a large transformation is broken into “bite-sized” pieces with benefit delivery points along the way to help fund the overall transformation.
 This approach allows everyone to see the benefits and learn incrementally while building up skills and confidence as you go.
 This mitigates risk and the amount of investment needed to get the benefits.
-This is what I call “try it you will like it” approach that requires a smaller initial investment, but it does take a longer time.
-The advantage is that you can do this with you existing staff and help them learn and grow over time.
-This can be called “a small steps to a big change over time” approach.
+This is what I call the “try it you will like it” approach that requires a smaller initial investment, but it does take a longer time.
+The advantage is that you can do this with your existing staff and help them learn and grow over time.
+This can be called the “small steps to a big change over time” approach.
 You can enjoy the cooling of the water with or without swimming.
 This is a balanced approach.
-Having worked on an innovative departmental based effort that set the target by creating a user experience first and filling in the more difficult, but beneficial features later, delivered the goods for us.
+Having worked on an innovative departmental-based effort that set the target by creating a user experience first and filling in the more difficult, but beneficial features later, delivered the goods for us.

 Aggressive Incremental Transformation: